How to Check If Your Child’s Shoes Are Too Wide? – The Most Simple and Effective Way!

 These 3 steps are very simple to follow, but if you have any doubts about whether your child’s shoes are too wide I suggest that you email me and I will help you figure this out: fittingchildrensshoes@gmail.com

 Now, let’s say that you checked all these 3 steps and the shoes are too wide for your child’s feet.
 This doesn’t automatically mean that your child has narrow feet.
-Maybe you got your child’s shoes too long or too wide — you might have chosen the wrong width to begin with — that’s why I want you to take a look at an article I created where I describe the simplest, yet most effective way to figure out your child’s foot size from home.
+Maybe you got your child’s shoes too long or too wide — you might have chosen the wrong width to begin with — that’s why I want you to take a look at a virtual shoe fitting service I created that will help you retrieve your child’s shoe size from home.

 Does your Child Have Narrow Feet? – Shoe Shopping Gets More Challenging!